Stephen-Obrien/STAT331_portfolio_SObrien/README.md

-# Template for STAT 331 Portfolio
+####  Hi Dr. Theobold,

+#### I placed my week 6 reflection in the essays folder and all the supporting artifacts are in the sub-folders within my supporting_artifacts folder.
+Template for STAT 331 Portfolio

 See instructions for creating your final portfolio [here](https://docs.google.com/document/d/11iHZbvXWEjcpJpBQ_O5wpYlVkPfmcyQFgBFqKMlVjg4/edit?usp=sharing).
 This repository provides you with a template for how your portfolio repository is expected to be organized.